-Here on the brink of summer, when the markets and roadside stands are about to offer the finest peaches and blackberries in the world, it’s time to brush up on making a cobbler, in my less-than-humble opinion the best way to bring these fruits to the table.
+Here on the brink of summer, when the South’s farmers’ markets and roadside stands will soon offer the finest peaches and blackberries in the world, it’s time to brush up on making a cobbler, in my less-than-humble opinion the best way to bring these fruits to the table.

-The recipe is simple, and like most simple recipes, more procedure than ingredients.
-First stew four cups of fresh fruit in eight cups of simple syrup.
-Stone fruit, particularly peaches, and berries, particularly blackberries, make the best cobblers, though I had a pineapple cobbler that was wonderful, and I knew a lady who made an awesome cobbler like this out of canned fruit cocktail that was absolutely psychedelic.
+This recipe is simple, and like most simple recipes, more procedure than ingredients.
+Larger fruit should be peeled and sliced or diced.
+Stone fruit and berries make the best cobblers, though I’ve had a pineapple and fig cobblers that were wonderful, and I knew a lady who made an awesome cobbler like this out of canned fruit cocktail that was absolutely psychedelic.

 For four cups of fresh fruit make six cups of simple syrup and flavor with a teaspoon vanilla; nutmeg is also a nice touch.
 Stew the fruit in the syrup just enough to infuse the syrup with its flavor, and while hot transfer to a deep baking dish.
 Make biscuit dough using sweet milk and sugar, knead lightly and roll out to about half an inch, cut into strips, drop by pieces into the hot fruit/syrup mixture and bake in hot (400) oven.
 Spoon syrup over the dough as it cools.
 If you don’t serve this with anything other than vanilla ice cream the devil will drag you to hell by your short hairs.